jbx-protocol/juice-docs/docs/dev/resources/post-mortem/2023-10-26/index.md

 7. Rene transferred the old project to me (filipv.eth) and I queued a new cycle to pay all funds out to the JuiceboxDAO multisig, updated the metadata, and transferred the project to the JuiceboxDAO multisig.
 8. I paid the new project 3.02 ETH, burned 2 tokens, and sent the remaining 300 to the JuiceboxDAO multisig.
 9. I transferred the project to Rene's wallet (nene❤.eth), and reimbursed him for gas fees he had incurred throughout this process.
+10. Jango paid the project 3 ETH with the JuiceboxDAO multisig as a beneficiary.

 ### TODO

-1. Jango to pay 3 ETH to new project with JuiceboxDAO multisig as a beneficiary.
-2. Proposal to reimburse Jango 3 ETH, and myself 3 ETH + gas.
+1. Proposal to reimburse Jango 3 ETH, and myself 3 ETH + gas.